rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 date: 2025-07-28
 is_published: Published
 title: Utah Link Building SEO Strategy for Small Businesses
-description: "As a freelance web designer for small businesses in Utah, I know that a solid link building strategy is essential for local SEO.
-This post breaks down how link building works, why local links are so important, and provides actionable tips for acquiring valuable backlinks to your small business website."
+description: "As the owner of a Website Design & Local SEO company in Utah, I know that a solid link building strategy is essential for local SEO.
+This post breaks down how link building works, why local links matter, and shares actionable tips for earning valuable backlinks to your small business website."
 tags:
   - link-building
   - local-seo